jamesmunns/imperial-rs/README.md

 ![Classic Empire Screenshot - Copyright Chuck Simmons and Eric S. Raymond](./assets/empire-original.png)

-The plan is to slowly move from the exiting C code base to a fully rust code base.
+The plan is to slowly move from the existing C code base to a fully rust code base.
 Eventually, I would like the core of the game to be `#![no_std]`, so this could be used by embedded platforms.

 ## License